marketingmavens/Marketing-Mavens-CodeIgniter-Template/README.md

 --------------------------------

-    /index.php (Might not need to do anything here) Line 21 - 31 depending on the testing and development IP's
+    /index.php (Might not need to do anything here) Line 21 - 31 depending on the testing and development IPs

     /application/config/config.php
     Line 17 - 28 update base_url to be correct based on ENVIRONMENT